On lower bounds for the distances between APN functions: Preliminaries

-Also of importance are plateaued functions, which are not necessarily APN.
-We call a function $F \colon \F_2^n \to \F_2^n$ \textit{plateaued} if for all $v \in \F_2^n$, there exists a positive integer $\lambda_v \geq 0$ such that $W_F(u,v) \in \set{0, \pm \lambda_v}$ for all $u \in \F_2^n$.
+Also of importance are plateaued and quadratic vectorial functions, which are not necessarily APN.
+We call a function $F \colon \F_2^n \to \F_2^n$ \textit{plateaued} (resp., \textit{quadratic}) if all of its component functions $v \cdot F$ are plateaued (resp., quadratic).
+Equivalently, $F$ is plateaued if for all $v \in \F_2^n$, there exists an integer $\lambda_v \geq 0$ such that $W_F(u,v) \in \set{0, \pm \lambda_v}$ for all $u \in \F_2^n$.
 For example, any AB function is plateaued by definition.
-APN plateaued functions and APN power functions comprise almost all known families of known APN functions.
+Almost all known families of APN functions only contain functions that are CCZ-equivalent to monomials or quadratic functions.

-It is unknown if there exists two APN functions $F, G \colon \F_2^n \to \F_2^n$ of Hamming distance $1$ from each other.
-In particular, we define the Hamming distance $d(F,G)$ as

-There is the following conjecture on the distance between APN functions. \begin{conjecture}[\textup{\cite{budaghyanCarletHellesetUpperBoundsDegree}}] Assume $n \geq 3$.
-Suppose $F, G \colon \F_2^n \to \F_2^n$ are APN functions such that $F \neq G$.
-Then $d(F,G) > 1$. \end{conjecture} In general, not much progress has been made towards this conjecture for all APN functions, but it was shown to be true in the cases when $F$ is a known APN power function (besides the Dobbertin function) or APN plateaued \cite{budaghyanCarletHellesetUpperBoundsDegree}.

-APN functions also have a natural connection to Sidon sets as the graph of $F$ is a Sidon set in $(\F_2^n)^2$ if and only if $F$ is APN.
-A \textit{Sidon set} is a set $S \subseteq \F_2^n$ such that $x+y+z+w=0$ has no solutions for all pairwise distinct $x,y,z,w \in S$.
-A Sidon set is called \textit{maximal} if it is not contained in any strictly larger Sidon set.
-In \cite{carlet_apnGraphMaximal} used the connection of APN functions and Sidon sets to prove that \Cref{conj:distance} is equivalent to the following conjecture. \begin{conjecture}[\textup{\cite{carlet_apnGraphMaximal}}] Assume $n \geq 3$, and let $F \colon \F_2^n \to \F_2^n$ be an APN function.
-Then $\graph F$ is a maximal Sidon set. \end{conjecture}

-Sidon sets that are maximal can also be characterized by their exclude multiplicities.
-If $S$ is a Sidon set and $p \in \F_2^n \setminus S$, then we say that the \textit{exclude multiplicity} $\mult_S(p)$ of $p$ (with respect to $S$) is the number of distinct triples contained in $S$ that sum to $p$, i.e.